 We were right.
 He turned around a failing system and significantly reduced needless foster care through innovations such as placing housing counselors in every child welfare office so children weren’t taken away for lack of a decent place to live.
 When removal from the home really is necessary, Cherna pioneered the use of kinship care, placing children with extended family instead of strangers.
 Most recently, while most of the rest of Pennsylvania has gone through a foster-care panic as a result of the state’s response to the Jerry Sandusky scandal, Pittsburgh has not.

 Cherna has tried to avoid the usual pittfalls of predictive analytics.
 Instead of a for-profit company with a secret algorithm – which, again, Hurley admits is the norm - Allegheny County opted to develop its own algorithm in the open.
-Everybody knows what goes into it, and community leaders were consulted.
+Everybody knows what goes into it, [UPDATE: though, crucially, we don't know the weight of each factor] and community leaders were consulted.
 And I believe Cherna when he talks about all the checks and balances built into the algorithm and how it’s used, such as limiting its use to the initial decision whether or not to investigate an allegation.

 But there’s a bigger problem.
 Even Marc Cherna won’t be running a child welfare system forever.
 What happens after he leaves?
 In particular, what will follow after this happens: A caseworker leaves a child in his own home and the child dies.
 The caseworker says “Oh, if only I’d known what the algorithm predicted, but only screeners get to see the data.”
 That’s when the abuses, and the massive needless removal of children, will start.